Chan Chun Sing: Minister for Trade and Industry

 On 24 April 2018, it was announced that Chan would succeed Lim Hng Kiang and S. Iswaran as the Minister for Trade and Industry, and would relinquish his NTUC chief portfolio to Ng Chee Meng, effective from 1 May 2018.
 He also took over responsibility for the Public Service Division on the same day as well.

-An audio leak from a closed-door meeting between Singapore Chinese Chamber of Commerce and Industry (SCCCI) members and minister Chan Chun Sing on 18 February 2020 revealed that Chan had used the derogatory hokkien term "sia suay" (English definition embarrassment) to describe Singaporeans who were panic buying.
+An audio leak from a closed-door meeting between Singapore Chinese Chamber of Commerce and Industry (SCCCI) members and minister Chan Chun Sing on 18 February 2020 revealed that Chan had used the derogatory Hokkien term "sia suay" (meaning causing embarrassment or disgrace) to describe Singaporeans who were panic buying.

+In late May 2020, Chan gave a video interview in which he sought to explain why Singapore was heavily reliant on foreign trade.
+He cited face masks as an example of a product which Singapore could not produce itself, explaining that "[we] don't have too many sheep in Singapore to produce cotton".
+Online commentators were quick to point out that cotton is produced by cotton plants rather than from sheep.
+On 1 June 2020, Chan published a Facebook post apologising for his gaffe and clarified: "To any one (especially young children) watching the video – cotton definitely doesn't come from sheep, it comes from cotton plants!".

-The second audio leak happened two days before the 2020 general election, The Online Citizen published an article along with an audio clip of a speech made by Chan.
+Another audio leak happened two days before the 2020 general election.
+In early July 2020, The Online Citizen published an article along with an audio clip of a speech made by Chan.
 In the audio clip, Chan mentioned the PAP's results during elections and the restricting space access north of Seletar Airport.
 Chan later wrote on Facebook that the speech took place in 2019 at a closed-door conversation held after Malaysia imposing a restricted flying zone north of Seletar Airport.
 He claimed that the audio clip was leaked and circulated for "ill-intent".
+Following the General Election, Chan retained his portfolio.